public

 The GameStop Robinhood saga has once again brought out the cries that the financial markets are rigged, and the Wall Street Fat Cats are sticking it to the "little guys."

-2 years ago
+3 years ago

-Latest Post Pedigree is overrated by Edwin Marcial public
+Latest Post Your car is spying on you by Edwin Marcial public

 The Robinhood GameStop saga has once again brought out the cries that the financial markets are rigged, and the Wall Street "fat cats" are sticking it to the "little guys."
 Specifically in this case it is because yesterday Robinhood shut down the ability for traders to buy shares of GameStop after it had already climbed over 1,700% in a couple of weeks.
 Brilliant political luminaries such as Elizabeth Warren, Ted Cruz, Rashida Tlaib, and AOC all came out in outrage about how Robinhood was squashing the "little guy" and Wall Street is evil.